5. To translate

 • Administrator: has all the rights available in the CAT tool.

-• Project manager: can manage the translation project assigned to him/her, manage the translation memories and term bases of his/her project, define the parameters for his/her project.
+• Project manager: sends translation requests from Calenco, can manage the translation project assigned to him, manage the translation memories and termbases of his project in Phrase.

-• Linguist: can edit the translation task(s) assigned to him/her to perform the translation.
+• Linguist: can edit the translation task(s) assigned to him to perform the translation in Sentence.

-Depending on the choice of license type for the CAT tool, the subscription to Calenco Translator options and the choice of roles and management rights of the CAT tool may vary:
+Depending on the choice of license type for the CAT tool, subscribing to the Translation connector and the choice of roles and management rights of the CAT tool can vary:

 CAT License Type